 He gambled that a critical mass of voters were not interested in information, argument, and competence.
 Simply, his approach was to treat people like they’re stupid.
 It enabled him to skip needing to understand and communicate any considered substantive positions.
 Theater is all that mattered.
 He ended up being right enough to win.

-What do we really mean when we criticize the Democrats for not having a message?
 We need to see that the ‘messaging problem’ dogma cedes the whole frame of public discourse over to Trump and his brand.
 It is an endorsement of the underlying assumption that politics is not about substance.
-The criticism attempts to push the democratic party onto Trump’s playing field—a space in which chants, hats, and atavistic slogans, all divorced for any interest in the truth, count as ideal messaging.
+The criticism attempts to push the Democratic party onto Trump’s playing field—a space in which chants, hats, and atavistic slogans, all divorced for any interest in the truth, count as ideal messaging.

 It is imperative that we question the urge to transform Trump’s success into a model that can be emulated by Democrats.
 The dogma is a euphemistic insult of the intelligence of American voters.
 Treating people like they’re stupid can never be the key to a campaign, even though incessant lying and cruelty worked this time.